FOSSEE/st-scripts/conditionals/script.rst

 it is 0.
 This means that we make the scores of the students who were absent for the exam 0.

+Following is an exercise that you must do.

+%% %%

+Please, pause the video here.
+Do the exercise and then continue.

-Moving on, there are certain situations where we will have to no operations or statements within the block of code.
+Moving on, there are certain situations where we will have no operations or statements within a block of code.
 For example, we have a code where we are waiting for the keyboard input.
-If the user enters "s" as the input we would perform some operation nothing otherwise.
+If the user enters "c", "d" or "x" as the input we would perform some operation nothing otherwise.
 In such cases "pass" statement comes very handy::

   a = raw_input("Enter 'c' to calculate and exit, 'd' to display the existing